7 Special Tax Benefits for Members of the Armed Forces

 1. Extra time to file

-Some members of the military can qualify for an automatic extensions of time to file and to pay taxes.
+Some members of the military can qualify for an automatic extension of time to file and to pay taxes.
 If your client is in a combat or contingency zone, they don’t need to take any action to receive extra time.
 If your client is in the U.S., they should file Form 4868 or pay any part of their expected tax due to get a 6-month extension.

 2. Combat Pay Exclusion